callumfraser/shoesAPI/readme.md

   }
 ```

-To install all dependencies required for the app to run, on the terminal navigate to the registration_webapp folder, and type  ``` npm install ``` .
+To install all dependencies required for the app to run, on the terminal navigate to the shoes_API_webapp folder, and type  ``` npm install ``` .

 ## Running the app locally

-* Open terminal and navigate to the registration_webapp directory.
+* Open terminal and navigate to the shoes_API_webapp directory.
 Once you are located in the root folder, type:

         $ nodemon or
         $ node index.js

-* The following message should be displayed  ```App listening on 3005```
+* The following message should be displayed  ```App listening on port 3005```

-* Then open a new tab on your browser and type this ``` http://localhost:3001/reg_numbers``` and the app will open.
+* Then open a new tab on your browser and type this ``` http://localhost:3005``` and the app will open.

 ## Deployment